 1.2 Turbo with 82, 110 and 130 horsepower – A totally reliable engine, with one mention.
 We have discussed the types of timing of an engine, and in the comments, there was also discussion of oil timing.
 Except that type of timing was only used by Ford, in 46 BC (Before Crypto), on the 1.8 TDDI engine.
 Apparently, this 1.2 Turbo also has a timing belt that runs through oil because why not.
 The problem is that if you don’t change the belt in time and let it wear long enough, what disintegrates from the belt travels with the oil all the way through it.
 That means you’ll have bits of the belt running through the engine.
 And usually, the oil pump breaks down too.
 But atleast it comes with factory LPG option.

 - 1.5 BlueHDi of 110 and 120 horsepower – Mounted to the facelift version, but does it make sense to buy a diesel these days, especially for a city cross-over?
-Especially as this engine is strangled by pollution regulations more than a masochist is strangled, and on top of that, it gets an AdBlue installation to convince you to give up diesel completely.
+Especially as this engine is strangled by pollution regulations more than a tight leather wearer is strangled, and on top of that, it gets an AdBlue installation to convince you to give up diesel completely.

 - 1.6 HDi of 99 and 120 horsepower – You can tell the car was hastily assembled because they put the old 1.6 HDi in while the new 1.5 engine was under development.
 But that at least means you’ve got an engine at the end of its life, and the fact that this moving disaster that used to make a fuss over Ford, Peugeot and Mini, has turned out to be a reliable engine in the end.